 Paper-based packaging plays a critical role in our modern economy.
-Retail and e-commerce supply chains depend on high-performance packaging for the products shipped nationwide and around the world.
+Retail distribution and e-commerce supply chains depend on high-performance packaging for the products shipped nationwide and around the world.
 Manufacturers, farmers and logistics companies all rely on paper-based packaging to bring their products to market and satisfy the needs of their customers and consumers.

 RECYCLED RAW MATERIALS

 Crossroads Paper has been designed from its inception to use 100% recycled fiber.
 Each step in the operation is based on the requirement that all raw materials are recycled.
-While other papermaking facilities source raw materials from trees, not a single tree will be consumed at Crossroads Paper.
+Other papermaking facilities source raw materials from trees, but not a single tree will be consumed at Crossroads Paper.
 Not one.
 By specifically and uniquely designing the operation to process only recycled fibers, everything at Crossroads Paper will be built from the ground up to make something new and useful out of something old and discarded.
 Recycling will not be an option at Crossroads Paper; it will be a way of life.

 By carefully selecting and sourcing these recycled raw materials, Crossroads Paper will have the ability to control its production process and manufacturing specifications to ensure that its finished products meet the most demanding performance requirements.
 Years of recycling experience and a legacy of outstanding performance in addressing environmental issues will inform every step along the way.